-The program offers satisfactory resources to support distance students (e.g., access to VLE materials, and the IT infrastructure is comprehensive).
+The program offers good resources to support conventional F2F students (e.g., access to VLE materials, and the IT infrastructure is comprehensive).
 The library offers a range of resources to support student learning (access to databases and repositories of relevance to the discipline).
-These are electronic materials and are easily accessible by distance learners.
-Human support resources are adequate, both on the academic and the administrative side.
-Student support seems to be adequate and is organised by the distance learning unit.
-Students' interaction with staff including personal tutoring are essential in student support.
+These are electronic materials and human support resources are adequate, both on the academic and the administrative side.